Kinds-of-Intelligence-CFI/animal-ai/docs/Technical-Overview.md

 # Animal-AI Technical Guide

+# TODO: Complete the technical guide for the Animal-AI environment.

 # IMPORTANT!
 This is a work in progress.
 Please check back soon for updates.

 This guide will walk you through the engineering aspects of the Animal-AI Environment.
 It provides an overview of the environment and its components.
 If you are intending on contributing, then this guide will be a good place to start.